Skip to content

 Relationships are the point

 Consider a chain: the invoicing application runs on a virtual machine, which runs on a host in the server room, which connects through one switch.
 When that switch needs replacing, the CMDB tells you - before you touch anything - that invoicing goes down with it.
 That is impact analysis, and it is the core CMDB use case.
-The same data works in reverse for troubleshooting: when invoicing is slow, the CMDB shows every component underneath it worth checking.
-This is why CMDBs are a fixture of change management in larger IT organisations.
+The same data works in reverse for troubleshooting: when invoicing is slow, the CMDB shows every component underneath it worth checking, which is the basis of root-cause analysis.
+This is why CMDBs are a fixture of change management and incident management in larger IT organisations.

 CMDB vs asset register vs ITAM

 The boundary is purpose.
 An asset register serves ownership and money: who has each device, what it cost, when the warranty ends, what happens at disposition.
 A CMDB serves operations: technical configuration and dependencies, in support of changes and incidents.
 ITAM is the broader practice; a CMDB is one tool, used mostly by ITSM-driven teams.
+Put simply, ITAM tells you what you own and what it costs, while a CMDB tells you how it is wired together and what breaks if you touch it.
 The two overlap on the hardware itself - the same server appears in both - but they record different facts about it.
 License entitlements and renewals, for instance, belong in software license management records, not in a dependency graph.

 When a small team actually needs one